 Robocop's way of talking is very official at first ("Thank you for your cooperation.
 Goodnight", "Madam, you have suffered an emotional shock.
 I will notify a rape crisis center") but that didn't last long.
 Murphy's witty personality and one liners started to re-emerge the very same night starting with "Your move creep" after shooting a guy between the legs and that night was the last time we've heard him talking in a very official manner.

-It's even more evident when he's visiting his home, regaining small pieces of his memory.
-Even with the helmet on, we see plenty of emotions in him
+His range of emotions are even more evident when he's visiting his home, regaining small pieces of his memory.
+Even with the helmet on, we see plenty of emotions in him.
+We also see him hit emotionally when he sees his own photo with the "Deceased" written across We see him sad and in emotional pain in the following scenes.

 Peter Weller: Lost guy trying to find who he was. (...)
 I simply approached it as a man who had had amnesia (AMC Special)